malloydata/malloydata.github.io/src/documentation/patterns/apijson.md

-# Query from an API Endpoint (json)
+# Reading JSON from HTTP

-Malloy, using DuckDB, can query an API endpoint and transform it.
+Malloy, using DuckDB, can query an API endpoint and transform the response JSON.
 The example below reads exchange rate data from the US Treasury and shows the data by currency over time.

 ## The Semantic Data Model

 ```malloy
 --! {"isModel": true, "modelPath": "/inline/e1.malloy"}